VivekJawale/Pramata_Assignment/README.md

 To use the app, follow these steps:

-1. Clone the repository: git clone <repository_url>
+1. Clone the repository: git clone https://github.com/VivekJawale/Pramata_Assignment.git

 2.Change to the server directory: cd server